 Researchers have found that the dust in our households may harbor numerous chemicals that may accelerate the development of fat cells, potentially contributing to obesity.

-In recent years, researchers and international policymakers have expressed concerns about the effects of endocrine-disrupting chemicals, a class of substances that can interfere with the functioning of the endocrine — or hormone — system.
+In recent years, researchers and international policymakers have expressed concerns about the effects of

 Such substances are sometimes present in household cleaning products, and even in objects that we use on a daily basis.